owencm/secretbook/README.md

 Secretbook
 ==========

 This is a Chrome app for Steganography on Facebook.
+Get it here: https://chrome.google.com/webstore/detail/secretbook/plglafijddgpenmohgiemalpcfgjjbph?hl=en-GB

+Research paper on the project: https://github.com/owencm/secretbook/blob/master/secretbook-research-thesis.pdf JavaScript JPEG steganography library: https://github.com/owencm/js-steg

-Please note this code was hacked together at the last minute for a university project and will provide you no utility.
+Please note the code in this repo was hacked together at the last minute for a university project and will provide you no utility.
 Seriously.
 Stop looking now.

-Read my research paper on the project (https://github.com/owencm/secretbook/blob/master/secretbook-research-thesis.pdf) and refer to my Javascript JPEG steganography library (https://github.com/owencm/js-steg) for actual resources.